-Twitter: @V\and\A Instagram: @vamuseum Facebook: @VictoriaandalbertMuseum over the past 20 years, introducing new audiences to our extraordinary collections and trebling visitor numbers.
-Our ambition is to make our visitors feel welcome and enfranchised, show our collections in ways that are relevant and inspiring, and to reveal and celebrate our buildings.
+Twitter: @V\and\A Instagram: @vamuseum Facebook: @VictoriaandalbertMuseum and engineers, approximately 85% of the Museum's spaces at South Kensington have been transformed over the past 20 years, introducing new audiences to our extraordinary collections and trebling visitor numbers.
+Our ambition is to make our visitors feel welcome and enfranchised, show our collections in ways that are relevant and inspiring, and to reveal and celebrate our buildings. vam.ac.uk/info/futureplan